Free test and tag checklist (au/nz)

 Passed items receive a tag showing the test date, tester ID and next test due date.
 Failed items must be taken out of service and tagged accordingly until repaired and retested.
 Testing must be performed by a competent person, typically a licensed electrician or a person trained and authorised to inspect and test electrical equipment per the requirements of AS/NZS 3760.
 A test register recording all results must be maintained.

-Benefits of using a test and tag checklist
+Benefits of using this test and tag checklist (au/nz)

 - Safety: identify faulty equipment before it causes electric shock, fire or injury to workers.